The dental bonding procedure. -

 The conditioner is spread out over the tooth where the bonding will be placed.
 It's allowed to sit for at least 15 seconds (possibly more) and then is thoroughly washed off.

 Tooth's surface has now been prepared and is ready to receive the dental bonding.
 (If the dentist were to dry the tooth at this point, its etched enamel surface would have a frosted appearance, much like the appearance of etched glass.)

 The dentist will now paint or dab "bonding agent" (a liquid plastic) onto the etched tooth surface using a small brush or applicator.

-Sometimes they'll also blow air gently over the tooth so to disperse the bonding agent has been dispersed as a thin even layer over the tooth's entire preparation and etched surfaces.
+Sometimes they'll also blow air gently over the tooth so to insure that the bonding agent has been dispersed as a thin even layer over the tooth's entire preparation and etched surfaces.